Blue eyes: Is everyone with blue eyes related?

 "Originally, we all had brown eyes," said Hans Eiberg, associate professor in the Department of Cellular and Molecular Medicine at the university and lead author of the study.
 "But a genetic mutation affecting the OCA2 gene in our chromosomes resulted in the creation of a 'switch,' which literally turned off the ability to produce brown eyes."

-Eye color depends on the amount of a single type of pigment (called melanin) in the iris of the eye.
+Eye colour depends on the amount of a single type of pigment (called melanin) in the iris of the eye.
 This genetic switch, located in the gene next to the OCA2 gene, limits the production of melanin in the iris — effectively "diluting" brown eyes to blue.

 In addition to having significantly less melanin in their iris than people with brown eyes, hazel eyes or green eyes, blue-eyed individuals have only a small degree of variation in their genetic coding for melanin production.
 Brown-eyed individuals, on the other hand, have considerable individual variation in the area of their DNA that controls melanin production.